relieyanhilman/basic-go-app/README.md

 ### Usage

 - Make sure postgre container is running (by running docker compose up)
+- Run go run migrate/migrate.go to initiation setting based on this app conf and tracking postgreDB
 - Run go run main.go to start the application
 - Connect to the API using Postman on port 8000 (based on PORT configuration in app.env file).